 We believe every customer should be comfortable in their home, yet this past year has been particularly challenging due to the rising cost of living.
 This is why a critical focus for us is ensuring our homes are as energy efficient as possible to actively support reducing customers' energy bills.

-The most significant progress made this year was creating an investment plan to reduce the risk of fuel poverty for our customers.
-The investment plan targets improvement works to ensure all customers have homes with a minimum EPC rating of C by 2030.
+Our investment plan targets improvement works to ensure all customers have homes with a minimum EPC rating of C by 2035.